Glendurgan Garden, near Falmouth

 During the years many exotic and rare trees and shrubs have been collected and grown here.

 In Spring camellias, azaleas, magnolias and wild flowers all feature giving beautiful displays and colours, followed by foxgloves in early Summer.
 The Summer also brings a stunning show of Hydrangeas.

 The laurel maze and Giant's stride are popular with children and make Glendurgan worth visiting with all the family.

 The garden is just one of a cluster of gardens in this area of Cornwall.
 Just use our interactive map to see the others.

-2019 NT Glendurgan Gardens are open from 16 February.
+2020 NT Glendurgan Gardens opening times from 15 February.
 See website for details.
 Disabled Access, refreshments, plant sales.

 For free entry to Glendurgan see our offer at the side of the page.
 The are other lovely gardens in the area to visit so make sure you see the rest of our guide.

 For Group visits email [email protected]

 FREE - Visit this National Trust Property and others for free by becoming a member - click here

 HOTELS AND PLACES TO STAY NEAR TO GARDEN